opencog/opencog/opencog/eva/README.md

 Status
 ------
 This is version 0.8.0 of the scripts.
 The basic behavior tree is implemented.
-Some brad-new stuff as not bee integrated.
+Some brand-new stuff as not bee integrated.
 Some parts are still klunky.
 Future plans are not started.

 The `notes` directory contains a copy of the original owyl code,